GowthamNats/MicrosoftPhi1_5_finetuned-/README.md

 # phi-1_5-finetuned

-This model is a fine-tuned version of [microsoft/phi-1_5](https://huggingface.co/microsoft/phi-1_5) on the None dataset.
+This model is a fine-tuned version of [microsoft/phi-1_5](https://huggingface.co/microsoft/phi-1_5) on a cocktail dataset.

 ## Model description